lozadaa-chalmers/transformer-bio/README.md

    `git pull`

-3. Create a branch to write all your code.
+2. Create a branch to write all your code.
 Make sure that you're on the new branch before writing anything. **The name of your branch should always begin with your name** (i.e. 'alejandro/some-name-for-the-branch-related-to-a-task')

-	-`git checkout -b 'your-name/name-of-the-branch'` <- to create and move to the new branch.
+	`git checkout -b 'your-name/name-of-the-branch'` <- to create and move to the new branch.

-	-`git branch` <- to check that you're actually in the right place.
+ 	`git branch` <- to check that you're actually in the right place.
 If not, got to step 1.

 	Note: it's good practice to create a branch for every task you'll be coding.
 Do not put several tasks in one branch please, it will get messy.

-1. Write your code and push it to your branch.
+3. Write your code and push it to your branch.
 Whilst on your branch, write all your code.
 Once you're done, do the following:

-	-`git status` <- to check your changes.
+	`git status` <- to check your changes.

-	-`git add what-you-want-to-add`  <- add the specific files you want to add -`git commit -m` "some reference message" <- in case we need to go back -`git push origin name-of-your-branch`
+ 	`git add what-you-want-to-add`  <- add the specific files you want to add

+ 	`git commit -m` "some reference message" <- in case we need to go back

+ 	`git push origin name-of-your-branch`

 4. Merge your branch with "main".
 Now that all your changes are correct, move to "main" and merge.